 Chicken Cacciatore is one of those dishes that will fill your house with its delightful aroma.
-It is a delicious and melt-in-your-mouth meal, that can be made with almost any vegetables you have in the house.
+It is a delicious and melt-in-your-mouth meal, with tender chicken and seasonal vegetables!

-In a large dutch oven add olive oil and sear the chicken thighs on high heat on both sides for 3 minutes or until golden brown.
-Remove the chicken and set them aside
+In a large Dutch oven over medium-high heat, add 2 tablespoon olive oil and sear the chicken thighs on both sides for 3 minutes or until golden brown.
+Remove the chicken and set them aside.

-Add olive oil to the dutch oven and lower to medium heat.
-Add the peppers and mushrooms and saute until they begin to soften, about 3-4 minutes.
-Then add in the onions and saute everything for another 5 minutes.
-Stir in the minced garlic and allow it to saute for 30 seconds to 1 minute.
+Add 1 tablespoon of olive oil to the Dutch oven and lower to medium heat.
+Add the peppers and onions and sauté until they begin to soften, about 3-4 minutes.
+Then add in the mushrooms and sauté for another 5 minutes.
+Stir in the minced garlic and allow it to sauté for 1 minute.

-Simmer the sauce for 40 minutes, stirring occasionally.
 Add capers and olives and simmer for another 10 minutes.
-Remove from the heat and serve with your favorite starch!
+Remove from the heat and serve.

 Notes